Bayesian Model Calibration and Sensitivity Analysis for Oscillating Biological Experiments: Introduction

-Since the seminal work of \cite{kennedy2001bayesian}, computer model calibration has been a major research topic.
-A particular focus has been on the challenges arising from the high-dimensional, multivariate, and often highly structured outputs that most computer models produce. \cite{bayarri2007computer} propose a general statistical framework for computer models with functional outputs. \cite{higdon2008computer} introduce a basis representation approach, and \cite{chang2014fast} reformulate this approach using dimension reduction to enable faster computing. \cite{gramacy2015calibrating} focus on dealing the large data sets. \cite{chang2015binary} and \cite{sung2020calibration} consider calibration for computer models with binary responses, and \cite{hwang2018statistical} have incorporated the equations from physics to simplify the calibration framework.
-There is much interest beyond the statistics community; \cite{karagiannis2017bayesian}, for example, propose a Bayesian approach from the computational physics perspective.
+Since the seminal work of \cite{kennedy2001bayesian}, computer model calibration has been a major research topic. \cite{higdon2008computer} introduce a basis representation approach, and \cite{chang2014fast} reformulate this approach using dimension reduction to enable faster computing. \cite{gramacy2015calibrating} focus on large data sets. \cite{chang2015binary} and \cite{sung2020calibration} consider binary responses, and \cite{hwang2018statistical} directly incorporate equations from physics within the calibration framework.
+There is an interest beyond the statistics community; \cite{karagiannis2017bayesian}, for example, propose a Bayesian approach from the computational physics perspective.

 Our work belongs to the broad Bayesian framework of \cite{kennedy2001bayesian}.
-Despite their overarching perspective and the successful applications that followed \citep[e.g.,][]{higdon2008computer}, direct application of their framework to our studies faces multiple challenges.
-First, their formulation presumes that the output is well-behaved so that the input-output relationship can be emulated via a Gaussian process with stationary covariance.
-When the computer model shows highly nonstationary behavior in certain input spaces, the Gaussian process does not reflect the underlying nature and will lead to poor emulation performance, which will in turn lead to inaccurate calibration.
-Second, \cite{kennedy2001bayesian} assume that the physical and computer experiments, as well as their discrepancy, all lie in the same space.
-Such an assumption allows a direct evaluation of the likelihood in a Bayesian setting, or the objective function in a frequentist setting \citep[e.g.,][]{tuo2015efficient}.
-In our motivating example, however, the outputs from both physical and computer experiments are cyclic and oscillating, which requires a customized measure for the discrepancy.
-A simulator run is deemed successful when it resembles the physical experiment outcome with the curve shifted laterally by some amount, i.e., the computer experiments show peaks that differ from the physical experiments by phase, while the periodicity and magnitude remain approximately the same.
+Despite their overarching perspective and the successful applications that followed, direct application of their framework to our study faces multiple challenges.
+First, their formulation presumes that the output is expensive and scarce, yet well-behaved.
+When the computer model is affordable but shows highly erratic behavior in the input space, an alternative structure is needed for accurate calibration.
+Second, \cite{kennedy2001bayesian} assume that the outcomes of physical experiments and computer models, as well as their discrepancy, all lie in the same space.
+Such an assumption allows a direct evaluation of the likelihood in a Bayesian setting or the objective function in a frequentist setting \citep[e.g.,][]{tuo2015efficient}.
+In our motivating example, however, the outputs from both physical experiments and the computer model are cyclic and oscillating, which requires a customized measure for the discrepancy.
+A computer model run is deemed successful when its resulting curve has similar periodicity and amplitude with the curves from the physical experiments, allowing lateral (phase) shifts.